Yellowfin grouper: Description

-The yellowfin grouper has a body which is elongate, robust and compressed, its depth being the no greater at the origin of the dorsal fin as it is at the origin of the anal fin, The standard length is 2.6 to 2.9 times the depth of the body.
+The yellowfin grouper has a body which is elongate, robust and compressed, its depth being no greater at the origin of the dorsal fin as it is at the origin of the anal fin.
+The standard length is 2.6 to 2.9 times the depth of the body.
 The preopercle is neatly rounded. sometimes having a small incision, and does not have a lobe at its angle.
-The dorsal fin contains 11 spines and 15-16 soft rays while the anal fin contains 3 spines and 10-12 soft rays.
+The dorsal fin contains 11 spines and 15–16 soft rays while the anal fin contains 3 spines and 10–12 soft rays.
 The membranes between the dorsal fin spines are obviously notched.
-The caudal fin is a straight in juveniles and a little concave in adults.
+The caudal fin is straight in juveniles and a little concave in adults.
 The head and body are marked with oval groups of dark spots and the outer third of pectoral fin is bright yellow.
-There are two colour morphs: a deep-water reddish morph and shallow-water greenish morph.
+There are two color morphs: a deep-water reddish morph and shallow-water greenish morph.
 This species attains a total length of 100 cm, although they are commonly around 45 cm, and a maximum published weight of 18.5 kg.

 Distribution

 The yellowfin grouper is found in the western Atlantic Ocean.
 Its range extends along the Atlantic coasts of the United States from North Carolina south to Florida and into the Gulf of Mexico where it occurs in the Florida Keys and the Flower Garden Banks National Marine Sanctuary in Texas south through the Bahamas into the West Indies and the Yucatan Peninsula in Mexico.
 It is also found around Bermuda.
 Along the Caribbean coast of South America it occurs as far east as French Guiana.
-It the occurs along the Brazilian coast from Maranhao to Sao Paulo, including the islands of Trinidade and the Fernando de Noronha.
+It the occurs along the Brazilian coast from Maranhão to São Paulo, including the islands of Trindade and the Fernando de Noronha.